 My advice to young gymnasts or anyone getting into sport is that you have to love the game.
 The winning is great but the journey is what you will remember when you’re older.
 Most of my favourite gymnastics memories are the times spent with my teammates having fun doing what we love.
 Work hard and make sure you’re enjoying it!

-People looking to get into gymnastics full time at any age should always remember to enjoy it first.
+People looking to get into gymnastics full-time at any age should always remember to enjoy it first.
 You have to love the process which is going to be filled with plenty of ups and downs.
-Flexibility is just as important as strength and one of the best investments you can make as a gymnast is improving your spacial awareness.
-I spent hours as a kid on the trampoline just throwing myself into the foam pit doing twists and somersaults essentially learning where I was in the air.
+Flexibility is just as important as strength and one of the best investments you can make as a gymnast is improving your spatial awareness.
+I spent hours as a kid on the trampoline just throwing myself into the foam pit doing twists and somersaults, essentially learning where I was in the air.
 Basics are the foundations of your gymnastics and will save you lots of time learning the big skills if you master them early on.
 I used to watch my idols religiously when I was learning my craft and still do to this day.
 I would have loved to have had YouTube or Instagram when I was starting out!

 The Sky Scholarships program is an amazing project run by Sky Sports.
 They choose a group of athletes each Olympic cycle they believe will benefit the most from their incredible support.
-It involves financial support to aid training, equipment, travel costs and much much more.
+It involves financial support to aid training, equipment, travel costs and much, much more.
 They also offer media training and mentoring aspect to the program where each athlete is partnered with someone from within the Sky Sports world.
 I was lucky enough to be paired up with Geoff Shrives, the football pundit, which was amazing.
 He had so much experience within the world of sport and was always someone I could call if I needed some advice.
 We remain good friends and he came to watch me compete earlier this year at the O2.

 How did you decide to start a YouTube channel?

 I began putting videos on YouTube when I was around sixteen years old.
-I always used to video myself in the gym training and as social media started growing I wanted to showcase the gymnastics I had been working on in the gym.
-At the beginning there were a bunch of us doing montage videos and that’s developed into vlogging.
+I always used to video myself in the gym training and, as social media started growing, I wanted to showcase the gymnastics I had been working on in the gym.
+At the beginning, there were a bunch of us doing montage videos and that’s developed into vlogging.
 The popularity of gymnastics is on the up so it’s great you have guys like Nile Wilson and Jay Thompson raising the profile of the sport in the UK through their YouTube channels.
-I enjoy putting content out there and hope it gives people an insight into what it’s like to be a full time professional gymnast.
+I enjoy putting content out there and hope it gives people an insight into what it’s like to be a full-time professional gymnast.

 I was lucky enough to do some commentary for the BBC at the London Olympic Games and it’s something I would definitely love to do more of.
 I think the key is having a wealth of technical knowledge but being able to engage the people watching on TV that maybe haven’t seen the sport before.
 Gymnastics is such a complicated sport interns of the scoring system that people can lose interest.
-But I think over the next few years the sport will head into a new era with more show like events which really will capture the publics attention!
+But I think over the next few years the sport will head into a new era with more show-like events which really will capture the public’s attention!
 I’d love to be a part of that and help the sport get the attention it deserves.

 Once I had made the decision to target the Tokyo Games, I knew it would be a massive commitment.
-I have took the past year to give myself a bit of a breather and to recharge the batteries both physically and mentally.
+I have taken the past year to give myself a bit of a breather and to recharge the batteries both physically and mentally.
 I’m in a really good place now in and out of the gym.
 I made changes to my training set-up by returning back to Nottingham and have everything in place I need to succeed in the next three years.
-There have been some changes to the way in which you qualify as a country to the Olympic games for 2020 which really favour all around gymnasts.
+There have been some changes to the way in which you qualify as a country to the Olympic Games for 2020 which really favour All-Around gymnasts.
 My priority is staying healthy and being in the gym as much as possible.
 My level of gymnastics is good enough to compete with the best athletes in GB and I need to focus on consistency throughout 2018.
 I feel I have my best gymnastics still left in me and I’m excited to take on the world alongside my coach and teammates in the next few years.
 My first goal is to qualify for the Commonwealth Games team in April where I have some unfinished business!
 Bring on 2018!